 Cuyamaca College's1 mission statement reflects our institution-wide commitment to ensuring all students reach their full potential.
 We recognize that long-standing forms of institutionalized marginalization continue to negatively affect our students' success and retention and that these can manifest in our course design, teaching practices, and learning support services.
 As individuals within our institution, each of us must take an active role in dismantling these structural inequities in our classes.
-To that end, we have developed the Equity Affirmation to support efforts to promote learning, both in online and in-person classes, that is socially just.
+To that end, we have developed the Equity Affirmation Framework (EA Framework) to support efforts to promote learning that is socially just, both in online and in-person classes.
 We call particular attention to the roles of racism and socioeconomic disparity, as these are two of the biggest contributors to equity gaps, which are widest in online classes.
-We are also mindful that when race intersects with other marginalized groups around gender, sexuality, ability status, etc., that equity gaps are further exacerbated.
-By centering race, we do not suggest to ignore disparities for other marginalized groups.
-Instead, we suggest that as we attend to disparities for other groups, we consistently and intentionally address students of color within those groups.
+We are also mindful that when race intersects with other marginalized identities around gender, sexuality, ability status, etc., that equity gaps are further exacerbated.
+By centering race, we are not ignoring disparities for other marginalized identities; while we attend to disparities for other groups, we will consistently and intentionally address the experiences of students of color within those groups.
 We must center race in our work and discussions even as we act to mitigate other group disparities.